NickSramcik/national-park-api/README.md

 ## Optimizations

 Organization of this project's files is a mess, which makes the project more difficult to update than it needs to be.
 I want to refactor the application with an MVC arcitecture in mind, which would allow me to build upon it much easier in the future.
 I plan to add features such as authentification so that users can login and post comments and personal stories for the National Parks they've visited or plan to see in the future.
+There's also a major bug that basically breaks the basic function of the site, so consider this project a work in progress.

 ## Lessons Learned: